katereese/Videodrome/README.md

 Videodrone is ready to help you find your next favorite movie!

 ###Features
-* As logged out user, perform movie searches with view of details and website ratings
 * Log-in/logout and sign-up for a new account
+* As logged out user:
+    * perform movie searches with view of details and website ratings
 * As logged in user:
     * Update user profile
     * Pick/update favorite genres
     * Follow users via a one-way join, and view their profile and ratings
     * Query two recommendations engines based on:
       1. friend's ratings
       2. picked genres and major website (IMDB & Rotten Tomatoes) ratings
     * Perform movie search with addtional view into user ratings
     * Rate and review movies
     * Choose not interested option, removing movie from recommendations lists

 ###Screenshots